KohaILS/koha-manual-zh-cn/source/administration.rst

 Search engine configuration
 ----------------------------
-Once you have switched to Elastic Search in your SearchEngine system preference, you’ll see a new link for Search engine configuration in the Catalog section of Administration.
+Once you have switched to Elasticsearch in your SearchEngine system preference, you’ll see a new link for Search engine configuration in the Catalog section of Administration.
 Here you will manage indexes, facets, and their mappings to MARC fields and subfields.